TechnitiumSoftware/DnsServer/APIDOCS.md

 - `quicIdleTimeout` (optional): The time interval in milliseconds after which an idle QUIC connection will be closed.
 This option applies only to QUIC transport protocol.
 Valid range is `1000`-`90000`.
 Initial value is `60000`.
 - `quicMaxInboundStreams` (optional): The max number of inbound bidirectional streams that can be accepted per QUIC connection.
 This option applies only to QUIC transport protocol.
 Valid range is `1`-`1000`.
 Initial value is `100`.
 - `listenBacklog` (optional): The maximum number of pending inbound connections.
 This option applies to TCP, TLS, TcpProxy, and QUIC transport protocols.
 Initial value is `100`.
+- `maxConcurrentResolutionsPerCore` (optional): The maximum number of concurrent async outbound resolutions that should be done per CPU core.
+Initial value is `100`.
 - `webServiceLocalAddresses` (optional): Local addresses are the network interface IP addresses you want the web service to listen for requests.
 - `webServiceHttpPort` (optional): Specify the TCP port number for the web console and this API web service.
 Initial value is `5380`.
 - `webServiceEnableTls` (optional): Set this to `true` to start the HTTPS service to access web service.